-This formula is based on a phase transition model of the Hopfield network (Hopfield, 1982, 1984; Amit et al., 1985; Hertz et al., 1991; Nishimori, 2001; see also the Supplementary materials), although, unlike our model, the correlation was given by emission rates, not spiking dynamics, in these previous models (Amit, 1989). φ shows the synchrony level of the network. $\varphi = 0$ means that the network firing activity is random, $\varphi > 0$ indicates that the 'firing' states of individual neurons are more synchronized and $\varphi < 0$ indicates that more neurons are synchronized at 'non-firing' states. μ and u are constants.
+This formula is based on a phase transition model of the Hopfield network (Hopfield 1982,1984, Amit et al., 1985; Hertz et al., 1991; Nishimori 2001; see also the supplemental materials) although unlike our model, the correlation was given by emission rates, not spiking dynamics, in these previous models (Amit, 1989). φ shows the synchrony level of the network. $\varphi = 0$ means that the network firing activity is random, $\varphi > 0$ indicates that the "firing" states of individual neurons are more synchronized, and $\varphi < 0$ indicates that more neurons are synchronized at "non-firing" states. μ and μ are constants.

-T represents a conceptual 'pseudo-temperature' of network activity.
-Note that T is not real temperature, but rather it is used here as a numerical statistic associated with network activity (Hertz et al., 1991); that is, as Tincreases, neurons act more randomly.
+T represents a conceptual "pseudo-temperature" of network activity.
+Note that T is not real temperature, but rather it is used here as a numerical statistic associated with network activity (Hertz et al., 1991); that is, as T is higher, neurons become to act more randomly.
 In other words, the shape of the free-energy function F changes as a function of T. In this respect, we consider the critical temperature T_c , at which point the number of the stable points (local minima) of the free energy function changes.
-When network temperature is higher than this critical value (i.e. $T > T_c$), there is one stable point at $\varphi = 0$, whereas there are two stable points when $T < T_c$.
-This change in the number of stable points represents a 'phase transition' of the network synchrony state, i.e. a shift from random states to synchronous firing states (Amit et al., 1985).
+When network temperature is higher than this critical value (i.e., $T > T_c$), there is one stable point at $\varphi = 0$, whereas there are two stable points when T is less than T_c .
+This change in the number of stable points represents a "phase transition" of the network synchrony state, i.e., a shift from random states to synchronous firing states (Amit et al., 1985).

-When the network displays synchronous activity, it generates balanced excitatory and inhibitory synaptic inputs to individual neurons embedded in the network, which cause an increase of membrane conductance of these cells.
+2) When the network displays synchronous activity, it generates balanced excitatory and inhibitory synaptic inputs to individual neurons embedded in the network, which cause an increase of membrane conductance of these cells.
 This assumption comes from our observation (Fig. 8).
-The details are stated in the Supplementary materials.
+The details are stated in the supplemental materials.

-Figure 9B shows the results of the computational simulation of this model.
+Fig. 9B shows the results of the computational simulation of this model.
 When the temperature is higher than the critical temperature $(T > T_c)$, the distribution of membrane potential showed a single peak (Fig. 9B).
-On the other hand, when the temperature is lower than the critical temperature $(T < T_c)$, the membrane potential showed a biphasic distribution, and the histogram of SDS durations revealed a $1/s^{v}$ structure with an exponent v = 1.09 (Fig. 9B).
+On the other hand, when the temperature is lower than the critical temperature $(T < T_c)$, the membrane potential showed a biphasic distribution, and the histogram of SDS durations revealed a $1/s^v$ structure with an exponent v = 1.09 (Fig. 9B).
 These results are in close agreement with our experimental data.
-The maximal length of SDSs for any given 10 s epoch was increased as T was decreased, and the relationship was nonlinear (Fig. 9C, left).
-The membrane conductance also became higher as T was decreased (Fig. 9C, middle).
-Therefore, SDSs durations were positively correlated with the Δ conductance (Fig. 9C, right), as we predicted in our working hypothesis.
-Therefore, our model indicates that the internal state of a neuron indeed represents the phase of network activity and that a transition of the phase depends on the level of balanced input conductance, i.e. the degree of the overall network activity.
+The maximal length of SDSs for any given 10-sec epoch was increased as T was decreased, and the relationship was nonlinear (Fig. 9C left).
+The membrane conductance also became higher as T was decreased (Fig. 9C middle).
+Therefore, SDSs durations were positively correlated with the Δ conductance (Fig. 9C right), as we predicted in our working hypothesis.
+Therefore, our model indicates that the internal state of a neuron indeed represents the phase of network activity and that a transition of the phase depends on the level of balanced input conductance, i.e., the degree of the overall network activity.